Sprunkles137/yomih_sekiro/character_sheet.md

 - [ ] Performing the Umbrella action again performs another deflection, still at the cost of Spirit Emblems.
 - [ ] Projected Force: A unique attack can be performed out of the block stance.
 Moderately long windup time, but has poise and deals moderate damage.
 - [ ] Additionally, after deflecting or parrying enough damage from projectiles, Projected Force shoots out a cross-slash projectile with a big hitbox.

-#### Considering

-- [ ] Limit what options can be performed out of the Umbrella stance.
+- [ ] Parries grab attacks.
-  - Would give conditional disadvantages for using it.
-Might not feel good to use for that reason.
-  - Would need to implement a Stand action that closes the Loaded Umbrella.
-Would subtract from whatever frame advantage the Umbrella gains from a deflection.

 ### Sabimaru

-A rushdown moveset consisting of a series of slashes with modest range that hit at medium height.
-Sabimaru performs two slashes, consuming 2 Spirit Emblems per use.
+A rushdown attack consisting of a series of slashes with modest range that hits at medium height.
+The Wolf attacks with both Sabimaru and Kusabimaru, performing two slashes.
+Consumes 2 Spirit Emblems per use.

 - [ ] Implement.
 - [ ] Animate.